sparlund/new_abaqus/README.md

 | ABAQUS (c)      | 0.0348       |
 | new_abaqus   | 0.0346        |

 Below is a bar discretized into 10 20-node hexahedron elements.
 It's fixed in the far end.
+The table under contains the first ten eigenfrequencies for the system.
 <img src="src/images/ex6_2ndorder_10elements_with_bc.png" width="75%"/>

 | Eigenfrequency \[Hz\] | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | 10 |